Meet Our Veterinarians

 Scott Hudspeth, BVSc

 Dr. Scott, a Richmond Hill native, followed his father's footsteps and graduated from the University of Liverpool in 1997.
 He took over Richmond Hill Animal Hospital and Southside Hospital for Animals as practice owner when his dad, Patrick Hudspeth, retired.
-Dr. Scott is married to the love of his life Mandy, and has three sons and several dogs.
+Dr. Scott has three sons and several dogs.
 He enjoys hunting and fishing.
 His veterinary interest lies in orthopedic surgery.

 Karen Kane, DVM